Structured outputs quickstart

 Structured outputs are processed:

-• After call completion - Final validation and formatting occurs when the call ends
+• After call completion - The full conversation is analyzed once the call ends

 • Available via - Call artifacts in the API response or webhook events